-8 Unique Investments You've Never Heard of - Until Now
+9 Unique Investments You've Never Heard of - Until Now

 You know the ones I'm talking about – publicly-traded REITs, crowdfunded real estate, hedge funds, commodities, or cryptocurrencies.
 Some of these are available to all investors.
 Others are only available to high net worth individual or institutional investors.

 Accredited investors have options that other investors don't.
 These investors have a net worth of $1 million or more (not including personal residence) or incomes in the last two years of $200,000 for individuals or $300,000 for joint filers with the expectation that income will continue.
-The rule comes from the SEC in Rule 501 of Regulation D. The idea behind the rule is that these high net worth individuals are a more sophisticated investor and can withstand losses better than their non-accredited counterparts.
+The rule comes from the SEC in Rule 501 of Regulation D. The idea behind the rule is that these high net worth individuals are a more sophisticated investor and can withstand losses better than their nonaccredited counterparts.

 Those statements are both debatable.
 Let's face it.
 No one likes loss.
 And just because someone has a large amount of income or net worth doesn't indicate they are sophisticated investors.
 It just means they make a lot of money.

-What follows is an introduction to five unique investment options.
+What follows is an introduction to nine unique investment options.
 Some are only available to accredited investors.
 Others are available to anyone looking for unique investments for 2020 and beyond.

 Farmland